Allegiant Air: Ancillary revenue

-Like Ryanair, the low-cost airline founded by Tony Ryan, whose family has also have invested in Allegiant, the airline seeks ancillary revenue to supplement ticket revenue.

-These ancillary fees include those for checking luggage, carrying on luggage (other than a small personal item), buying food and drinks on board, obtaining advance seat assignments, and more.
+Similar Ryanair, another low-cost airline, Allegiant looks to ancillary revenue to supplement ticket revenue.
+Ancillary fees include those for checked luggage, carry-on luggage, onboard food and drink purchases, and advance seat assignments.
 Allegiant CEO Maurice Gallagher said in 2009, "We collect $110 from you at the end of your trip.
 If I tried to charge you $110 up front, you wouldn't pay it.
 But if I sell you a $75 ticket and you self-select the rest, you will."

 Allegiant also earns commissions by offering hotel rooms, car rentals and admission to tourist attractions on its website.
 It sells package vacations under the brand name Allegiant Vacations.
 The company has arrangements with 34 hotels in Las Vegas and 21 in the Orlando and Daytona Beach, Florida, areas.
 In 2008, the airline sold 400,000 hotel room nights.
-Commissions on hotel and rental car packages are up to one-third of the airline's revenue.

-In 2009, ancillary revenues were $33.35 per passenger.
+Commissions on hotel and rental car packages were up to one-third of the airline's revenue in 2009, with ancillary revenues coming in at $33.35 per passenger.
+In the second quarter of 2024, ancillary revenues were $75.34 per passenger.

 Charter flights

 Allegiant's air charter operation contributed 7% of its revenue in 2009.

-In March 2011, Allegiant took over charter service to Wendover Airport for Peppermill Casinos, Inc. to shuttle customers to Peppermill's three casinos in West Wendover, Nevada; the Montego Bay Resort, the Rainbow Wendover and the Peppermill Wendover.
-Allegiant based one 150-seat, MD-80 series jet aircraft in Wendover and more than 20 employees, including maintenance, flight crews and station personnel.
+In March 2011, Allegiant took over charter service to Wendover Airport for Peppermill Casinos, Inc. to shuttle customers to Peppermill's three casinos in West Wendover, Nevada.

 Allegiant also transports firefighters for the United States Forest Service as well as college basketball teams.
 Allegiant had a contract to supply charter flights from Miami to four cities in Cuba beginning June 2009.
-One aircraft was committed to the contract.
 The contract was for fixed-fee flying, meaning all the airline was required to do was provide the dry aircraft and the flight crew.
 The contractor was responsible for all other costs including fuel.
-However, Allegiant ended this service in August 2009.
+Allegiant ended this service in August 2009.

 The company had charter contracts with Caesars Entertainment to ferry customers to Caesars casino properties through Reno-Tahoe International Airport, Laughlin/Bullhead International Airport and Tunica Municipal Airport.
 These contracts ended in December 2012 when Caesars Entertainment signed a new contract with Republic Airways to provide the charter service to Caesars properties in Atlantic City, New Jersey, Tunica, Mississippi, and Laughlin, Nevada.